circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 - Powershell is the default shell (Bash and cmd are available to be manually selected).
 - Docker Engine - Enterprise is available for running Windows containers.

-Note: the Windows executor does not have have support for [Docker Layer Caching]({{site.baseurl}}/2.0/docker-layer-caching).
+**Notes:**

-Note: the Windows executor currently only supports Windows containers.
+- The Windows executor currently only supports Windows containers.
 Running Linux containers on Windows is not possible for now.
+- Orb usage is not supported on Server instances of CircleCI (please view the "server" code samples for server usage.)

 ## Windows executor images